-Step Two: At the end of this healing process some of the overlying gum is then removed to expose the implant.
-At this stage, we will check the implant to make sure integration was successful, and an “abutment” is placed.
-Abutments are essentially a “post” in which the crown or bridge will be placed.
+Abutments are essentially a post in which the crown or bridge will be attached to the implant.
 This is then allowed to heal so the gum creates a “cuff” or “collar”.
 Through this, the dentist has access to the implant during the final process of the restoration.

-Step Three: The final step is assessing the healing process, and placing the final enhancement.
-The final enhancement will either be a crown or a bridge, and will have been discussed with your dentist prior to the treatment commencing.
+The final step is assessing the healing process, and placing the final enhancement.
+The final enhancement will either be a dental crown or a bridge, and will have been discussed with your dentist prior to the treatment plan commencing.

 Why should I have a tooth replaced?

 Your lost tooth hasn’t given you any grief to date, right?
 So why spend more money on replacing a tooth when it isn’t bothering you?
 Well, your teeth play more roles in your mouth than just chewing your food, which is why it’s important to have missing teeth replaced.